monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 * `Query`: query from the database using SQL syntax.
 * `Const`: a string literal
 * `Concat`: concatenate two strings
 * `ReadVar`: read a variable in scope.
-Since our language is stringly typed we can use dynamic variables names:
+Since our language is stringly-typed we can use dynamic variables:
   - `ReadVar (Concat "user_" "name")`
   - `ReadVar (Concat "user_" (ReadVar "category"))`
   - `ReadVar (Query "SELECT var FROM vars WHERE id=5")`